[Irene-Amelia.com previews the forensic analysis, documentary,

 ZONTA after she became famous in 1928, and was soon befriended by two of its more prominent members, Nina Broderick Price

-of England, and Attorney Irene Rutherford O'Crowley of Newark, New Jersey, who as mentioned, was the original Irene Craigmile's
+of England, and Attorney Irene Rutherford O'Crowley of Newark, New Jersey, the original Irene Craigmile's aunt.

 Nina Price and Attorney

-Irene O'Crowley were good friends and ZONTA chapter presidents who had helped launch the Amelia Earhart brand products line
+Irene O'Crowley were very good friends and ZONTA chapter presidents who had helped launch the Amelia Earhart brand products

 Irene worked on the legal contracts side that helped to establish the Amelia Earhart brand luggage-line based in Newark, something